This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 b) It adds a great final touch to the room.

-c) It’s not a difficult undertaking (unlike the crown molding I put up a few weeks ago), yet the results are great.
+c) It’s not a difficult DIY project (unlike the crown molding I put up a few weeks ago).

-What follows are the steps I went through to get the dining room picture frame molding project underway and to bring it to completion.
+What follows are the steps I went through to get the dining room picture frame moulding project underway and to bring it to completion.

 The first thing I did was to take measurements of each wall below the chair rail.

 I also drew a detailed diagram with all of the measurements: